etruyj/vapir/README.md

 ##### Minimum Required Fields
 name&emsp;&emsp;Bucket name
 owner&emsp;&emsp;The account name of the account that should own the bucket.
-Sphere can be used to reference the local account or the username of any account should be used.
+Sphere (all lower-case) can be used to reference the local account or the username of any account should be used.

 ##### Options Fields
 versioning&emsp;&emsp;[enabled | disabled] Whether or not the bucket will version objects.